The votes are in and counted, we're delighted to announce the results of the 2020 Pub of the Year Competition.

 - Runner-Up: Live and Let Live, Stanway

 - Highly Commended: The Horse and Groom, Wivenhoe

-The competition is voted for by branch members and all the pubs in our branch area, which stretches from Halstead in the West to Colchester in the East and from the Suffolk border down to The Tolleshunts, are eligible.
+The competition is voted for by branch members and all the pubs in our branch area are eligible.

 Pub of the Year is our flagship award and is highly valued by its winners.
 Our overall victor goes on to represent the branch in the Essex Pub of the Year Award and could ultimately become the CAMRA National Pub of the Year.
 Congratulations to all the pubs who have achieved an award, the competition was very very close this year and demonstrates the number of quality of pubs in our branch area.

 The award is split into Town and Rural categories, with the top three in each category being awarded a title.
 The top pubs from Town and Rural go head-to-head on beer scores to decide the Overall winner.
 Beer scores can be submitted by any CAMRA member throughout the year and indicate the quality and availability of real ale in a pub.

 The Black Buoy has been a perennial winner of the Rural Pub of the Year title for several years but this time goes one better to clinch the overall title.
 The Black Buoy will now go onto the Essex round of the Pub of the Year competition.
 This community pub, saved from closure by its local community, goes from strength to strength.
 Run by Shane with a team of local staff the pub runs a number of very popular beer festivals during the year.